Risk Factors Dashboard

 •public health crises,

-•cybersecurity and privacy incidents,
+•cybersecurity and data privacy incidents,

 •international operations, including the impact of armed conflicts,